Harrison-M/marca-wiki/Files-Documentation.md

 Editing a review doc is no different than editing any other doc.
 There is no editing of the Review File entity.

+***

+## To Be Done

+A flexible SaveAs (like Review but with an editable File entity).
+Delete Review
+Good UI for files with related entities